-Evaluation of the spectrum of Autism is multifaceted and often-times multidisciplinary.
-Further, the evaluation of ASD is often sequential, with more increasing depth at each stage, and therefore often requires more than one evaluation appointment.
-At WPA, Dr. Wilson utilizes the current "gold-standard" ASD evaluation methods including:
+Evaluation of the spectrum of Autism is multifaceted and, at it's best, multidisciplinary.
+Further, the evaluation of ASD is often sequentia and therefore often requires more than one evaluation appointment.
+At WPA, Dr. Wilson utilizes the current gold-standard neurodevelopmental/behavioral ASD evaluation methods including:

-- Social Responsiveness Scale - 2 (An ASD rating form completed by those familiar with the patient and even the patient himself if he is an adult)
+- Social Responsiveness Scale - 2 (An ASD screening rating form completed by those familiar with the patient and the patient himself if he is an adult)

 - Autism Diagnostic Interview - Revised (A semi-structured clinical interview with those familiar with the patient's behavior, particularly in early development periods focusing on ASD symptoms)

 - Autism Diagnostic Observation System - II (An direct clinical testing for behaviors associated with ASD)